 The melted snow trickles down the slope of the roof, with the melted water refreezing as it reaches the eaves — the colder edges of the roof.
 As the melted water cools, it refreezes, thus forming the wall of ice.

 Install Flat Roof

 See costs in your area Start Here - Enter Your Zip Code

 The Damage to your Home can be very Costly!

 Preventing and removing ice dams is essential if you want to protect your roof and home from the harmful effects that these ice formations can produce.
 An ice dam can cause serious damage.
-It can force water in through the shingles of your roof, leaving behind a leaking roof that will need to be repaired if you want to prevent further water damage occurring every time that it rains.
+It can force the trapped water to rise up underneath the asphalt shingles and seep into your attic, damaging the wood deck, attic floor, walls, and insulation, as well as leaving behind some potential damage to the roof shingles at the eaves and gutters.
+The damage will need to be repaired if you want to prevent further water damage occurring every time that it rains.

 The water that enters your home through the damaged roof can also cause serious problems inside.
 It can damage the insulation in your attic and the wooden structure of your home.
 It can also damage anything that you keep in your attic.
 When it reaches the attic floor, the water can also soak through your ceiling and begin to cause damage within the rest of your home.

 The resulting moisture in your attic and home can also result in problems with rot, damp and mildew.
 Repairing all of this damage and replacing any items that have been affected can be very expensive and time consuming.

 Various methods can be used to prevent ice dams from forming on your roof or to remove ice and snow as it begins to collect on top of the roof.
 You can take a long term approach by ensuring that your attic and roof are properly constructed, or you can buy a product that is designed to remove ice and snow from your roof.